grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 ## Download the example

-You'll need a local copy of the sample app source code to work through this quickstart.
+You'll need a local copy of the sample app source code to work through this Quickstart.
 Copy the source code from Github [repository](https://github.com/grpc/grpc):

 ```sh